Brendan Gill: Biography

-Born in Hartford, Connecticut, Gill attended the Kingswood-Oxford School before graduating in 1936 from Yale University, where he was a member of Skull and Bones, along with John Hersey.
+Born in Hartford, Connecticut, Gill attended the Kingswood-Oxford School (then Kingswood School) before graduating in 1936 from Yale University, where he was a member of Skull and Bones, along with John Hersey.
 He was a long-time resident of Bronxville, New York, and Norfolk, Connecticut.

 In 1936, St. Clair McKelway, an editor at The New Yorker, hired Gill as a writer.
 One of the publication's few writers to serve under its first four editors, he wrote more than 1,200 pieces for the magazine.
 These included Profiles, Talk of the Town features, and scores of reviews of Broadway and Off-Broadway theater productions.